zhilizheng/SBayesRC/README.md

 Note: The blocking is based on the coordination, i.e., chromosome (Chrom) and BP [StartBP, EndBP).
 So the genome build version should be consistent between the block defination and the genotype.

 ## News
+### v0.2.6
+* Added extractMCMCeff to read the SNP effects in the MCMC interations
+* Added readEig to read the eigen matrix
+* Changed the output files, put the files not quite interesting to .mcmcsamples folder
+* Various bug fix

 ### v0.2.5
 * Enhanced robustness when the meta-ed summary data has error
+*
 ### v0.2.4
 * Fixed bug and add functions to caculate PRS and SBayesRC-multi